IBM/Train-Custom-Speech-Model/README.md

 If no credentials exist, select the `New Credential` button to create a new set of credentials.

-Save off the `apikey` value as it will be needed in future steps.
+Save off the `apikey` and `url` values as they will be needed in future steps.

 ## 4. Download and prepare the data